American bison: Domestication

+It has been alleged that the Aztec emperor Moctezuma II kept a bison at his private zoo (Totocalli) in Tenochtitlan, observed by the first Spanish conquistadors in the region; this would provide proof of Native Americans keeping bison in captivity, serve as an extremely far range extension south, and be the very first observation of bison by European colonists.
+These claims originate from Juan Díaz de Solís's interpretation of Bernal Diaz del Castillo's accounts of the totocalli, in which de Solís claims the conquistadors observed "the Mexican Bull; a wonderful composition of divers Animals."
+However, further analysis of del Castillo's account shows no such mention of such an animal, and the mention of this "Mexican Bull" was likely an embellishment by de Solís.

 As a symbol

 Native Americans

 Among many Native American tribes, especially the Plains Indians, the bison is considered a sacred animal and religious symbol.
 According to University of Montana anthropology and Native American studies professor S. Neyooxet Greymorning, "The creation stories of where buffalo came from put them in a very spiritual place among many tribes.
 The buffalo crossed many different areas and functions, and it was utilized in many ways.
 It was used in ceremonies, as well as to make tipi covers that provided homes for people, utensils, shields, weapons and parts were used for sewing with the sinew."
 The Sioux consider the birth of a white buffalo to be the return of White Buffalo Calf Woman, their primary cultural prophet and the bringer of their "Seven Sacred Rites".
 Among the Mandan and Hidatsa, the White Buffalo Cow Society was the most sacred of societies for women.

 North America

 The American bison is often used in North America in official seals, flags, and logos.
 In 2016, the American bison became the national mammal of the United States.
 The bison is a popular symbol in the Great Plains states: Kansas, Oklahoma, and Wyoming have adopted the animal as their official state mammal, and many sports teams have chosen the bison as their mascot.
 In Canada, the bison is the official animal of the province of Manitoba and appears on the Manitoba flag.
 It is also used in the official coat of arms of the Royal Canadian Mounted Police.

 Several American coins feature the bison, most famously on the reverse side of the "buffalo nickel" from 1913 to 1938.
 In 2005, the United States Mint coined a nickel with a new depiction of the bison as part of its "Westward Journey" series.
 The Kansas and North Dakota state quarters, part of the "50 State Quarter" series, each feature bison.
 The Kansas state quarter has only the bison and does not feature any writing, while the North Dakota state quarter has two bison.
 The Montana state quarter prominently features a bison skull over a landscape.
 The Yellowstone National Park quarter also features a bison standing next to a geyser.

 Other institutions which have adopted the bison as a symbol or mascot include: